lokkotara/custom-modal/README.md

         messageStyle={{fontSize: 1.2rem}} //Style applied to the message modalContainerStyle={{ backgroundColor: "rgba(164, 137, 178, 0.9)" }} // Style applied to the container behind the modal
         modalStyle={{backgroundColor: #f1f2f3, maxWidth: 500px, minHeight: 250px}} // Style for the modal window
-        onClose={() => setIsModal(false)} // Called when the modal is closed title="An awesome title" // The title of the modal titleStyle={{color: grey, fontSize: 1.5rem}} // Style applied to the title
+        modalMode={true} // If true, it can't be closed by clicking on the background behind the modal onClose={() => setIsModal(false)} // Called when the modal is closed title="An awesome title" // The title of the modal titleStyle={{color: grey, fontSize: 1.5rem}} // Style applied to the title